lino-framework/book/docs/dev/devblog.rst

 Luc's blogging system uses *daily* entries (maximum one blog entry per day), and is part of some Sphinx documentation tree.

-So don't mix up "a blog" with "a documentation tree".
+But don't mix up "a blog" with "a documentation tree".
 You will probably maintain only one *developer blog*, but you will maintain many different *documentation trees*.
 Not every documentation tree contains a blog.